- Add the braised chicken and season to taste with salt and pepper sauce.

 - He was the salt of the earth, a man who was very obliging and very quiet.

 - I grew up in a small Australian country town and I have since then seen quite a bit of country people both in Australia and the USA and I have no hesitation in saying that to my mind country people are the salt of the earth.

 - John was the salt of the earth and a very sociable animal, well known in the Old Oak and Mill Tavern.

 sit below the salt

-- Be of lower social standing or worth.[from the former custom of placing a large saltcellar in the middle of a dining table with the host at one end]Example sentences
+- Be of lower social standing or worth.[From the former custom of placing a large saltcellar in the middle of a dining table with the host at one end]Oraciones de ejemplo

 - The "salt" was passed from here up the table, and if you sat below the salt you were not only "not worth your salt" but you didn't get any.

 - At dinner, important people were seated ‘above the salt’, servants and low ranking individuals sat ‘below the salt’.

 - Regard something as exaggerated; believe only part of something: take a stock tip with a grain of saltMás ejemplos en oraciones